microsoft/TypeScript-wiki/Nightly-drops.md

 ## Sublime Text

-> Note: This is currently a manual process.
-See the [relevant issue](https://github.com/Microsoft/TypeScript-Sublime-Plugin/issues/370) which tracks automating the process.

 1. Install the npm package `npm install typescript@next`, to a local `node_modules` folder, then
 2. Update the `Settings - User` file with the following: